-Orrick is notaware of any misuse of your information.
-Your financial information, such as financial account information or credit card numbers, was not involved in this incident.
 It is always advisable to remain vigilant against attempts at identity theft or fraud, which includes carefully reviewing online and financial accounts, credit reports, and Explanations of Benefits ("EOBs") from your health insurers for suspicious activity.
-This is a best practice for all individuals.
 If you identify suspicious activity, you should contact the company that maintains the account on your behalf.

-Additional information about how to help protect your information is contained in Attachment B.
+Additional information about how to help protect your identity is contained in Attachment B.